kanchankapila/stock-mcp-suite/README.md

 ### 4) Try it
 1. Open the frontend: `http://localhost:4200`
 2. Search for a symbol (e.g., `AAPL`), click **Ingest** to pull data (uses API keys if provided; otherwise sample data).
+Ingest now also indexes recent news into the RAG vector store for that symbol.
 3. View overview, price chart, sentiment, RAG answers, strategy score, backtest & recommendation.
+Use the “Reindex Recent Sources” action to enrich RAG with Trendlyne/Yahoo summaries on demand.

 ### Environment
 Create `server/.env` to enable live data: